robert-kisteleki/netiscope/README.md

     * `ping_packets`
   * The `checks` section lists the checks to execute
     * Each _check_ has (or can have) its own section defining options for the particular check
-  * The `cidrs` section contains the list of CIDR blocks for (some) providers.
-This allows checking if the IP address used (or looked up) for that provider is in this "known good" list
+  * The `CIDRFILE` contains the list of CIDR blocks for (some) providers.
+This allows checking if the IP address used (or looked up) for that provider is in this "known good" list.
+This file is looked up using the `-C` option, or where the main config file is.
   * See the sections and comments in the supplied config file for more details, examples and default settings